Skip to content

 4. Configure log retention

 AGH writes structured logs to $AGH_HOME/logs/agh.log.
 Detached daemon startup also appends child stdout and stderr there.
+The daemon rotates this file directly from the LogSink configured under [log]; no external logrotate rule is required for the default file.

 CheckPass condition